-Beginning development of verbal skills by means of vocabulary acquisition.
-Structural practice and guided conversation.
-A practical conversational approach to learning a language.
+This course will be a beginning level development of verbal skills in Spanish by means of vocabulary acquisition, structural practice and guided conversation.
+The course utilizes a practical conversational approach to learning a language.
 Course may not meet major requirements at transfer institutions.
 See your counselor for more information.